 “Divorce may be the most important business deal you will ever make.” – Shawn Leamon, MBA, CDFA

-Given the high emotions involved when facing the end of your marriage, it is helpful to have a neutral person help you make rational decisions.
+When facing the end of your marriage, it is helpful to have a neutral person help you make rational decisions, given the high emotions involved.
 A CDFA can help you understand different divorce-settlement scenarios, including how they may impact you.
-They can also help you navigate potentially rash decision-making.
+They can also help you navigate decision-making that could be rash.

 It is easy to want to fight too much or too little, or waste money fighting for something that is unimportant in the long run.
 A CDFA can help you keep the big picture in mind, so you make decisions that will put you in the best position for your future.

 One day, your divorce will be over—even if it does not feel like it right now.
 Before you sign the divorce-settlement papers, are you sure that the agreement will make sense for you in the long term?
-Many settlements may make sense for the first year or two, but you can find yourself realizing that you made a major mistake later down the line.
+Many settlements may make sense for the first year or two, but later down the line, you can find yourself realizing that you made a major mistake.

 A CDFA can help you prevent the worst-case scenario: Just a few years after the divorce, you could be scrambling for money or considering bankruptcy.
 A CDFA can help protect you from ending up asset-rich but cash-poor.
-Most of the time, divorce settlements are tough to change, so you must be sure you can afford the settlement when you sign on the dotted line.
+Most of the time, divorce settlements are tough to change, so when you sign on the dotted line, you must be sure that you can afford the settlement.

 Your Attorney Can Make Costly Financial Mistakes